jing-yu-lim/CV_Neural-Style-Transfer-with-DEIT-Transformer/README.md

 # Neural Style Transfer with DEIT Transformer

-This is an alternative Pytorch Neural Style Transfer(NST) implementation, adapted from the link below, and implemented using Facebook's Data Efficient Image Transformer (DEIT) https://www.pluralsight.com/guides/artistic-neural-style-transfer-with-pytorch
+This is an alternative Pytorch Neural Style Transfer(NST) implementation, adapted from the link below, and implemented using Facebook's Data Efficient Image Transformer (DEIT).

+https://www.pluralsight.com/guides/artistic-neural-style-transfer-with-pytorch

 Instead of using VGG net's layer activations of the content, style and generated images to calculate loss, the encodings from the DEIT transformer encoders are used